 The complete list of eligible fields of study supported at the predoctoral level of the fellowship program is available here: Eligible Fields of Study List

-- Individuals who as of the 2019 fall semester require a minimum of three years of study to complete their Ph.D./Sc.D. degree, and
+- Individuals who as of the 2023 fall semester require a minimum of three years of their program2 to complete their Ph.D. or Sc.D. degree; and

 - Individuals who have not earned a doctoral degree at any time, in any field.